MaireadKelly/Kelly-Cooks/README.md

 - **Delete Confirmation** — On successful delete the user is returned to the recipes page.
   ![Delete recipe confirmation](docs/readme/recipe-confirm-delete.png)

+### Edit and Delete Permissions

+- The **Edit** and **Delete** buttons only appear for the recipe owner (or an admin user).
+- This prevents other users from accessing update or delete routes directly.
+- This conditional rendering is intentional and follows Django best practice for secure CRUD design.

 ### Reviews
 Users can leave feedback on recipes.